GreatHomeschoolConventions/GHC-functionality/README.md

     - `li_class` (string of text to use as classes on each `li`)
     - `a_class` (string of text to use as classes on each `a`)

+## `[special_event_grid]`

+- displays a grid of special events for the specified convention; intended for the individual locations pages; accepts these arguments:
+    - `convention` (two-letter abbreviation)
+    - `posts_per_page` (number of special events to show; defaults to “-1”, showing all posts)
+    - `offset` (number of special events to skip before showing the first; most useful in conjunction with a prior shortcode using “posts_per_page” to set a max number to show in that location)
+    - `show` (comma-separated list of elements to show; allowed values include any combination of the following: image, conventions, name, bio, excerpt)
+    - `image_size` (named image size or string of comma-separated integers creating an image size array; defaults to )

 ## `[special_track_speakers]`

 - displays speakers’ photos, names, and conventions for specified special track category; accepts the argument `track` with a special track slug